mibur1/comet/README.md

 Please refer to the **[documentation](https://comet-toolbox.readthedocs.io/en/latest/)** for detailed information about the toolbox and the current features.
 The following README will only provide a very brief overview.

 > [!NOTE]
 > This package is under active development.
-If you have any questions, suggestions, or want to contribute, please do not hesitate to reach out on GitHub or via the email address in the [`pyproject.toml`](https://github.com/mibur1/dfc-multiverse/blob/main/pyproject.toml) file.
-Some features are also not yet tested, so there will be bugs (the question is just how many).
+Please check regularly for new releases.
+If you have questions, suggestions, find a bug, or would like to contribute, feel free to open an issue on GitHub or contact us via the email address listed in the [`pyproject.toml`](https://github.com/mibur1/dfc-multiverse/blob/main/pyproject.toml).

 ### Installation and usage